kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->

+This feature depends on DRA structured parameters ([KEP-4381](/keps/sig-node/4381-dra-structured-parameters)) being enabled (it is GA as of v1.34), and on DRA drivers publishing list-typed `DeviceAttribute` values for it to be observable.
+It does not depend on any additional cluster-level service or node-level agent beyond the existing DRA dependencies (kube-apiserver, kube-scheduler, and a DRA driver implementing the `resourceslice` publishing library).

 ### Scalability